YottaDB/YDBDoc/ProgrammersGuide/commands.rst

 ZMESSAGE transforms two sets of error messages into `SPCLZMSG <../MessageRecovery/errors.html#spclzmsg>`_ errors:

 * The internal error messages which should not be user visible.
 * The error messages which are expected to be driven when their corresponding internal state is available.
-The list of such errors is as follows: CTRLC, CTRAP, JOBINTRRQST, JOBINTRRETHROW, REPEATERROR, STACKCRIT, SPCLZMSG, TPRETRY, UNSOLCNTERR.
+The list of such errors is as follows: CTRLC, CTRAP, JOBINTRRQST, JOBINTRRETHROW, REPEATERROR, SIGWINCHRQST, STACKCRIT, SPCLZMSG, TPRETRY, UNSOLCNTERR.
 * ZMESSAGE is conceptually similar to SET $ECODE=",<expr>,".

 +++++++++++++++++++++++++++++